How to create a mentally healthy workplace

 Get the support of your leadership by:

-- finding out how your business is tracking in being mentally healthy with our capability check.
+- finding out how your business is tracking in being mentally healthy with our Workplace Pulse Check.
 Your results will show how you compare with your industry.
 Share your results with your leadership team and discuss what actions can be taken to improve

 - talking to your leaders about why mental health is important to your team and the benefits a mentally healthy workplace can have on the business’ bottom line.
 HeadsUp’s Return on Investment tool tells you how much money you could save

 - asking your leadership to share their commitment to creating a mentally healthy workplace with the whole organisation